opencv/opencv/modules/ml/doc/random_trees.rst

 CvRTParams
 ----------
-.. c:type:: CvRTParams
+.. ocv:class:: struct CvRTParams : public CvDTreeParams

     Training parameters of random trees.

-The set of training parameters for the forest is a superset of the training parameters for a single tree (:ref:`CvRTParams` is inherited from :ref:`CvDTreeParams`).
+The set of training parameters for the forest is a superset of the training parameters for a single tree.
 However, random trees do not need all the functionality/features of decision trees.
 Most noticeably, the trees are not pruned, so the cross-validation parameters are not used.

 .. index:: CvRTParams